abigailajohn/VVMA/README.md

 node app.js
 ```

-## Endpoints
+### ⚠️ Disclaimer
+This API is intentionally vulnerable and is meant solely for educational and testing purposes.
+Do not deploy this code in a production environment.
+The vulnerabilities demonstrated here are examples of what to avoid in secure coding practices.

 ## License
-This project is licensed under the MIT License.
+This project is released under the MIT License.